mroman48389/PortfolioProject/README.md

 ## Stack

-> HTML and CSS
+> JavaScript, HTML, and CSS

 ## Features

-- Uses a variety of semantic and accessible HTML elements and CSS styles.
+- Uses a variety of semantic and accessible HTML elements and responsive CSS styles.
+- JavaScript used to initialize dark/light mode, control app bar height and animations when scrolling, set up experience tags and hovers, and manage contact form content.
 - Light and dark mode.
 - Fixed app bar with navigation.
 - Discusses my education, professional experience, values, philosophies.